mefengl/note-faroe/docs/pages/api-reference/rest/endpoints/get_users.md

 Returns a JSON array of [user models](/api-reference/rest/models/user).
 If there are no users in the page, it will return an empty array.

-You can get the number of total pages from the `X-Pagination-Total` header.
+You can get the number of total pages from the `X-Pagination-Total-Pages` header and the total number of users with the `X-Pagination-Total` header..

 ```
+X-Pagination-Total-Pages: 6
-X-Pagination-Total: 6
+X-Pagination-Total: 113
 ```

 ### Example